Introduction to neural networks

 The training process is determined by the way in which the adjustment of the parameters in the neural network takes place.
 There are many different training algorithms, which have a variety of different computation and storage requirements.
 Moreover, there is not a training algorithm best suited to all locations.

-Training algorithms might require information from the performance function only, the gradient vector of the performance function or the Hessian matrix of the performance function.
+Training algorithms might require information from the loss function only, the gradient vector of the loss function or the Hessian matrix of the loss function.
 These methods, in turn, can perform either global or local optimization.

 The simplest training algorithm is gradient descent.
 With this method, the neural parameters are updated in the direction of the negative gradient of the loss index.